By Mike Kuchar

-Now entering his 21st season as an NFL special teams coach, and his third with the Philadelphia Eagles, Bobby April has been known as one of the premier special teams coaches in the country.
-His units with the Atlanta Falcons, Pittsburgh Steelers, New Orleans Saints and now the Eagles have been consistently among the most productive in the league during his tenure in each of those organizations.
+Now entering his 22st season as an NFL special teams coach, and his first with the Oakland Raiders, Bobby April has been known as one of the premier special teams coaches in the country.
+His units with the Atlanta Falcons, Pittsburgh Steelers, New Orleans Saints and now the Raiders have been consistently among the most productive in the league during his tenure in each of those organizations.
 Recently, X&O Labs’ Senior Research Manager Mike Kuchar was granted exclusive access to Bobby April.
-This Q&A reveals the details of that meeting – a meeting focused on building a dominating kick off unit.
-Please note – X&O Labs’ Insiders members can click here to login and read the entire, full-length report of this meeting.
+This Q&A reveals the details of that meeting – a meeting focused on building a dominating kickoff unit.

 MK: What is your general philosophy behind kick off coverage?